 Visible tattoos are not permitted.
 Body piercings are not permitted at school or any school functions.

-I. If swimsuits are worn for any school function they need to be modest.
-Boys must wear knee length shorts and girls must wear a modest one-piece suit, or if two pieces it must be completely covered by a dark colored t-sh
+If swimsuits are worn for any school function they need to be modest.
+Boy swim trunks must abide by the 5 inch rule for dress code.
+Girls may wear tankinis or a modest one-piece suit.
+Midriffs may not be showing.
+If a bikini is worn, it must be completely covered by a dark colored t-shirt.

 DRESS CODE ENFORCEMENT

-1st Offense A verbal warning to the parent, through a note, phone call, or in person, the day of the infraction.
+1st Offense A verbal warning to the student and parents, through through a note, phone call, or in person, the day of The infraction.

 2nd Offense A conference with parents, teacher, and administrator.

-3rd Offense A conference with parents, teacher, administrator, and school board to decide on appropriate consequence for continued infraction of the rules.
+4th Offense A conference with parents, teacher, administrator, and school board to decide on appropriate consequence for the continued infraction of the rules.

 An offense will be considered any infraction in a single 9-week grading period.
-A second violation of the Dress Code in the same 9-weeks would constitute a second offense, etc. In the spirit of grace, each student will start the new 9-weeks with no violations.
-The dress code for field trips and extra-curricular activities may be established by the teachers (subject to administrative approval) if required to be different for the activity.
+A second violation of the dress code in the same 9-weeks would constitute a second offense, etc. In the spirit of grace, each student will begin each 9-week period with no violations unless otherwise determined by the school board.
+The dress code for field trips and extra-curricular activities may be established by the teachers (subject to administrative approval), if required to be different than normal for the activity.